orsonteodoro/muslx32toolkit/README.md

 ## Notes

-Before running ./create-stage4 you may need to check the existance of make.conf.native make.conf.cross.
-If they do not exist, run ./create-stage3 and regenerate the make.conf.cross and make.conf.native.
+Before running ./create-stage4 you may need to check the existance of make.conf.native make.conf.cross in your /etc/portage folder.
+If they do not exist, chroot out and run ./create-stage3 and regenerate the make.conf.cross and make.conf.native.
+Then chroot back in the /usr/<profile> or through ./create-stage3 script

 ## License